SOCIAL WORK (SW)

 Analysis of a variety of issues and problems presented by death, dying, and grief in American culture, with some comparison to other cultures.
 Examines attitudes and responses to death and the perspectives of children and adults.

-Prerequisite: Social work major, social welfare minor, or permission of the instructor.
+Prerequisite: Sophomore standing or permission of the instructor.
 May be repeated for a total of 6 hours with permission of undergraduate program chair.

 Examination of an important topic in contemporary social work.
 Topic varies from semester to semester.

 SW 351 Oppression and Social Injustice.
-Three hours.
+3 hours.

 Prerequisite: Sophomore standing.